 Lorne Michaels is an Emmy Award-winning producer and writer, best known as the creator and executive producer of "Saturday Night Live."

-"SNL" is the longest-running, most Emmy-nominated and highest-rated weekly late-night television program in TV history, currently in its 44th season.
-Michaels is also executive producer of the Emmy-nominated "The Tonight Show Starring Jimmy Fallon" and "Late Night with Seth Meyers" on NBC, as well as IFC’s "Documentary Now!," Comedy Central’s "The Other Two” and Hulu’s "Shrill," HBO’s "Los Espookys," TBS’ "Miracle Workers," Peacock’s "A.P.
+"SNL" is the longest-running and most Emmy-nominated weekly late-night television program in TV history, currently in its 46th season.
+Michaels is also executive producer of the Emmy-nominated "The Tonight Show Starring Jimmy Fallon" and "Late Night with Seth Meyers" on NBC, as well as IFC’s "Documentary Now!," Comedy Central’s "The Other Two," Hulu’s "Shrill," HBO’s "Los Espookys," TBS’ "Miracle Workers," Peacock’s "A.P.
 Bio" and Quibi’s "Mapleworth Murders."

 Michaels’ previous television credits include the Peabody Award-winning "Portlandia," the Emmy-nominated "Late Night with Jimmy Fallon," the Golden Globe- and Emmy-winning "30 Rock," "Up All Night," "The Kids in the Hall," "Night Music," "Late Night with Conan O’Brien" and "Man Seeking Woman."
-His TV specials have featured Lily Tomlin, Steve Martin, Paul Simon, the Rutles, Flip Wilson, the Rolling Stones, the Beach Boys, Randy Newman, Neil Young, Simon and Garfunkel in Central Park and, most recently, Adele.
+His TV specials have featured Lily Tomlin, Steve Martin, Paul Simon, the Rutles, Flip Wilson, the Rolling Stones, Beach Boys, Randy Newman, Neil Young, Simon and Garfunkel in Central Park and, most recently, Adele.
 On Broadway, he produced and directed "Gilda Radner – Live From New York" and produced the subsequent film "Gilda Live."
-In addition, he produced "Mean Girls," the Tony-nominated Broadway musical based on the hit movie that’s currently at the August Wilson Theatre.
+In addition, he produced "Mean Girls," the Tony-nominated Broadway musical based off the hit movie that’s currently at the August Wilson Theatre.

 Michaels began his career in Toronto, where he attended the University of Toronto.
-He started as a writer and producer for the Canadian Broadcasting Corp. and starred on the comedy series "The Hart and Lorne Terrific Hour."
-In 1968, he moved to Los Angeles and worked as a writer for NBC’s "Rowan & Martin’s Laugh-In."
+He started as a writer and producer for the Canadian Broadcasting Corp. and starred in the comedy series "The Hart & Lorne Terrific Hour."
+In 1968, he moved to Los Angeles and worked as a writer for NBC’s "Rowan and Martin’s Laugh-In."
 He left for New York in 1975 to begin "SNL."
 In 1979, Michaels founded his production company, Broadway Video.